Public consultation on draft Application Paper on the supervision of artificial intelligence

 - Transparency and explainability: this section sets out the need for AI outcomes to be explainable and tailored to the need of different stakeholders.

-A public background session webinar was held at 13:00-14:30 CET on Friday, 13 December 2024 to present the draft application paper and answer any questions from stakeholders.
+A public discussion session will be held via webinar between 13:00-14:30 CEST on Thursday 17 July 2025 to present the final paper and answer questions from stakeholders.
 Click here for details and registration.